techborder/compact-audio-player-more-control/readme.txt

 Stable tag: 0.1
 License: GPLv2 or later

-A compact audio player that is compatible with all major browsers and devices (Android, iPhone, iPad)
+Navigate to Dashboard > Settings to control.
+A compact audio player that is compatible with all major browsers and devices (Android, iPhone, iPad).

 == Description ==